hlovdal/nebula-overlay-networking/README.md

 ## Rpm package

 For now I lazily download and use the precompiled upstream release binaries.
-Long term I should compile the go source files properly.
+Long term I should maybe compile the go source files properly, however as a benefit it is now trivially simple to verify that the binaries I provide in this package are 100% exactly the same as the upstream project releases.

 The package installs the binaries obviously.
 In addition it contains